Kalkie, Queensland: Geography

 Kalkie is bounded to the west by the Burnett River.

+The Bundaberg-Bargara Road runs through from west to east, and the Bundaberg-Port Road runs along the southern boundary.

 History

 Kalkie State School opened on 11 February 1878.

 A Primitive Methodist church was built at South Kalkie in 1878.
 Thirty years later it was relocated to Seaview Road, Bargara.